Bachelor of Social Work

 SOCI239 Introduction to Social Research I 4

-SW371 SW Field Placement & Sem II 8
+SW371 Social Work Practicum & Seminar II 8

-In addition to those courses, BSW students are also required to complete the following courses as part of their liberal arts plan of study:
+BSW students must also complete the following coursework as part of their liberal arts plan of study.
+BSW students may elect to take these liberal arts required courses Pass/Fail.

 STAT118 Introductory Statistics 4